The way I figure it, there are three types of people when it comes to asking for directions:

 Professional promoters struggle with this puzzle, too.
 Trailing behind content quality, marketers rank engagement as their second greatest struggle with establishing credibility for a brand or business and building trust.

-She recommends using polls, explaining: “One of the great inventions of the 21st post dot com bust were [sic] marketing technologies that could gather customer information, behaviors and insights in the easiest ways possible.”
+She recommends using interactive content, explaining: “One of the great inventions of the 21st post dot com bust were [sic] marketing technologies that could gather customer information, behaviors and insights in the easiest ways possible.”

 For Invesp, she uses a platform called FigPii to run polls.
 For your membership website, Google Forms, SurveyMonkey, and Typeform are all excellent -- and free -- solutions.
 Facebook and Twitter also have polling features.